 When to see a doctor: It’s important to seek help from your GP if you think you may have the disorder.
 The sooner you see a doctor, the sooner you can be on the way to recovery.

 Causes: Sometimes there is a trigger for Boris Disorder.
-Undeserved privileges, being surrounded by people who never disagree with you and who laugh at your badly placed jokes, being constantly reminded of your uniqueness when you actually are an average JoBloggs might cause the first onset.
+Undeserved privileges, being surrounded by people who never disagree with you, who laugh at your badly placed jokes, and being constantly reminded of your uniqueness.

-Diagnosis: There isn’t a set of tests which can lead to a clear diagnosis but the honest people around you know you’ve got it.
+Diagnosis: There isn’t a set of tests which can lead to a clear diagnosis but the honest people around you know will now if you’ve got it.
 Listen to them.

-Treatment: Life circumstances such as poverty, homelessness, full-time employment in the mining sector, care work will help the sufferer get better.
+Treatment: Life circumstances such as poverty, homelessness, full-time employment in the mining sector and care work, will help the sufferer to get better.
 Self-help groups are often recommended as well as specialist silent treatments.
-Prescribed ‘itching powders’ are known to improve the success rate.
+Prescribed ‘itching powders’ are known to improve the success rate too.

-Living with Boris Disorder: Many politicians with Boris Disorder benefit by making lifestyle changes, such as giving their wealth to the poor, wearing clothes from charity shops, regular fasting, joining and supporting worthwhile causes, volunteering to collect the rubbish and to unblock the toilets in council flats.
-Finally, a daily humility session.
-On a long-term basis.
+Living with Boris Disorder: Many politicians with Boris Disorder benefit from making lifestyle changes, such as giving their wealth to the poor, wearing clothes from charity shops, regular fasting, joining and supporting worthwhile causes, volunteering to the local rubbish tip.
+Finally, a daily session of humility might be beneficial too.

 Maria Stadnicka, 8th August 2018